RicardoJCruz/RicardoJCruz.github.io/_posts/2022-05-30-gamedev2022gamejam.md

 ### Theme

 You can’t just start developing a game for any Game Jam, the game needs to be focused in a Theme that the community votes on.
 The theme is only revealed when the Game Jam officialy starts.

-## Summary

-### Set the goals

-You need to now what you are doing, before you actually start doing anything.
-Just after the theme of the Game Jam is revealed take your time to make a plan that explains what you want to achieve and what things you need to do.
-If you just start working on anything that comes to your mind you may have to redo stuff later to get a playable and fun game, and that takes time.

-### Keep the updates coming.

-If you already made your plan now it’s time to follow it.
-The sooner you can get things in the game engine the better, that gives you the opportunity to test the playability, find bugs and get feedback.

-### Prioritize time and tasks.

-You may have a list of things to do, you must define the things that make the skeleton of your project and find the correct amount of time to make each task.
-Take into consideration the time, tools and skills you have when you are doing your planning.
-Remember that building a game and uploading it to the internet takes time.

 ## Before the Jam